For buyers

 • Run "Verify a report"

 Steps 1 and 2 happen before you pay.
-Step 3 happens after the Mac arrives.
-The buyer-side app re-derives the device-key fingerprint locally and confirms it matches the report; if the seller swapped hardware in transit, the fingerprint won't match.
+Step 3 happens after the Mac arrives, and is Premium-only: the buyer-side app re-derives the device-key fingerprint locally and confirms it matches the report; if the seller swapped hardware in transit, the fingerprint won't match.

 Why you can trust what you're reading